flhofer/docker_tutorial/#1_Container/README.md

 ```sh
 docker run --name cont1 -it ubuntu:latest bash
 ```
-where you can put any command instead ( we can omit '/bin/' as it is specified in the environment variable path).
+You can put any command instead ( we can omit '/bin/' as it is specified in the environment variable path).
 The command could also be as simple as `echo "Hello world"`, just printing the line to the console and exiting.
 If no `--name <name>` parameter is given, docker choses a random name for the container.
 As for images, containers are also distinguished with digest UUIDs.

-:grey_question: Why do you think, you can't run the conainer again, even with the same parameters? (check at the end of the chapter for a hint)
+:grey_question: Why do you think you can't run the conainer again, even with the same parameters? (check at the end of the chapter for a hint)

 ### Isolation ??